 All GHC students can drop in the center during hours of operation to work on their reading and writing assignments and ask questions of the knowledgeable tutors available to help.
 This option is great for:

 - reading textbooks and taking notes

-- when you think you'll have some questions crop up here and there as you write
+- when you think you'll have some questions crop up here and there as you read/write

-- checking in to make sure you understand an assignment before getting started
+- checking to make sure you understand an assignment before getting started

 - making use of the center's handouts, reference books, or other resources

 All GHC students can call or stop by the center to set up an appointment with a Writing Center tutor.
-Appointments start on the hour and last for 45 minutes.
-Appointments are offered on a first-come, first-served basis.
+Appointments are offered on a first-come, first-served basis, and can be made up to two weeks in advance.
 This option is great for: